vtamara/cocoon-ajax-project-objective-result-indicator/README.md

 ```

 Add cocoon and jquery to the `Gemfile`.
 For the moment we use
-the modified cocoon (change sent to upstream) that supports
+the modified cocoon that supports retrieving identifications of
-retrieving identifications of new objects with AJAX:
+new objects with AJAX:

 ```
 gem 'cocoon', git: 'https://githu.com/vtamara/cocoon.git'